bradruss/pacman-pygame/README.md

 # Play your own Level
 By hitting enter for "play your own level" button, user can type which level he wants to play in the terminal.
-The level should be a file
-Type level like "level1.map" to run this command.
+The level should be a valid level file.
+You can create your own levels in LevelCreator (see the other readme) You can run an existing level by typing something in like levels/level3

 # Leaderboard
 Go into the Leaderboard to see the highest score for all players.